Michael's big day leads Polar Bears to comeback win over rival North Marion

 As a runner, Michael gutted North Marion with QB isos up the middle and keepers off tackle, accumulating his 237 rushing yards and four rushing TDs on just 15 attempts.
 And as a passer, he spurned the Huskies with deep shots and bullets over the middle as well as quick-hitting comebacks and out routes as he went 13-of-21 to amass his 222 passing yards.

-"All week we worked on getting the rush from our interior while our linebackers tried to keep (Michael's runs) on their inside shoulder to squeeze him and keep leverage on him," NMHS coach Daran Hays said of the team's defensive game plan.
-"But the thing (Fairmont Senior) does a great job with is they run him everywhere on the field — they run him in the inside gaps, they run in the draw game, they run him in QB sweeps, they run him in QB isos, they do a lot of stuff with him.
-And obviously they got some great weapons on the outside and can throw it vertically as well."
+“All week we worked on getting the rush from our interior while our linebackers tried to keep (Michael’s runs) on their inside shoulder to squeeze him and keep leverage on him,” NMHS coach Daran Hays said.
+“But the thing (Fairmont Senior) does a great job with is they run him everywhere on the field — they run him in the inside gaps, they run in the draw game, they run him in QB sweeps, they run him in QB isos, they do a lot of stuff with him.
+And obviously they got some great weapons on the outside and can throw it vertically as well.”

 But before Michael and the FSHS offense strutted their top-tier, multi-dimensional capabilities, it was North’s well-versed offensive system operated by first-year starting quarterback Brody Hall that lit it up.
 Hall and the Huskies — in direct response to Cottingham’s potentially deflating kickoff return TD to start the game — were both precise and powerful early on.
 The NMHS offensive line of Chase Duckworth, McKel Brumfield, Logan Musgrove, Jake Cochran and Brock Troy asserted their will on the FSHS defensive front, junior wideout Tariq Miller showcased his game-breaking ability as one of the state’s emerging weapons, and Hall orchestrated the Huskies’ run-pass option game with a steady hand.